warpdotdev/docs/getting-started/privacy.md

 Our philosophy is complete transparency and control of any data leaving your machine.
 This means that in general any data sharing is opt-in and under the control of the user, and you should be able to remove or export that data from our servers at any time.

-Terminal sessions contain sensitive information and we want the absolute minimum sent to our servers necessary in order to provide you with the best possible experience.
+Terminal sessions contain sensitive information, and we want the absolute minimum sent to our servers necessary in order to provide you with the best possible experience.

 See our [privacy page](https://www.warp.dev/privacy) for an explanation (in layman’s terms) or read our [full privacy policy.](https://warp.dev/terms-of-service)